babelomics/bierapp/README.md

 ### Build
-After install _Node.js_ and _npm_ we have to install _npm_ packages for Genome Maps, from the the root folder execute:
+After install _Node.js_ and _npm_ we have to install _npm_ packages for BierApp, from the the root folder execute:

 ```bash
 npm install
 ```
 This will make _npm_ to look at file [package.json](package.json) and install locally all the dependencies listed there.

-To install all _Bower_ dependencies for Genome Maps execute from the root folder:
+To install all _Bower_ dependencies for BierApp execute from the root folder:

 ```bash
 bower install